 What do positive relationships & interactions look like in our program space?
 How are we doing?
+Evidence (How do you know?)
 RII We use a friendly tone of voice and greet all youth by their preferred name.
 1 2 3 4 RI2 We recognize parents or other adult caregivers, and acknowledge them by name.
 1 2 3 4 RI3 Staff and students are comfortable and relaxed around one another.
 They are genuinely interested in spending time together.
 1 2 3 4 RI4 Interactions between staff and students, staff and families, and amongst staff are affirming and supportive.
 That includes using positive language and avoiding sarcasm.
 1 2 3 4 RI5 We establish trusting, supportive relationships with youth by meeting them "where they're at" with acceptance and appreciation.
 1 2 3 4 RI6 Peer-to-peer interactions between youth are positive.
-1 2 3 4 RI7 We treat all youth with respect and really listen to what they have to say; we show a genuine interest by paying attention when youth are talking, and by extending the conversation.
-1 2 3 4 RI8 We use encouraging and affirming language when interacting with youth, that includes using phases like "please," "thank you," "you're welcome" and frequently referring to one another by name.
 1 2 3 4